sespinala/curso-react-intro/README.md

 # TODO APP

-¡Hola, Platzinauta!

-This is an React app for creating TODOS.
+This is an React app for creating TODOS with basic concepts.

 Live demo: https://sespinala.github.io/curso-react-intro/